Distributionally Preference Robust Optimization in Multi-Attribute Decision Making: Random additive piecewise linear multi-attribute utility functions

-Without loss of generality, we assume that the utility function is nondecreasing and normalized to $[0,1]$ because the normalization does not affect its representation of the DM's preference.
-Under this assumption, the utility function $u_m$ is uniquely determined by vector $v_m$ for $m \in \fM$ for a given set of breakpoints.
-Moreover, the vector $v$ lies in the simplex of $\mathbb{R}^I$ with $v \ge 0$ and $e_I' v = 1$ where $e_I$ is the $I$-dimensional vector of all ones.
-Note that a traditionally defined additive multi-attribute utility function is the weighted sum of normalized marginal utility functions.
-The normalization of $u$ and the definition of the utility function in \eqref{equ:u_m} and \eqref{MAPLU} ensure that the criterion weight of the $m$-th attribute is included but hidden in $u_m$.
+Without loss of generality, we assume that the utility function is nondecreasing and normalized to $[0,1]$ (i.e., $u(a;v)=0$ and $u(b;v)=1$ with $a=(a_1,\cdots,a_M)^T$, $b=(b_1,\cdots,b_M)^T$) because the normalization does not affect its representation of the DM's preference.
+Under this assumption, the utility function $u_m$ is uniquely determined by vector $v_m$ for $m \in \fM$ for a given set of breakpoints\footnote{In the numerical tests, these points are generated randomly.}.
+Figure~\ref{fig:example_M2} depicts the PLUF when $M=2$.
+Moreover, the vector $v$ lies in the simplex of $\mathbb{R}^I$ with $v \ge 0$ and $e_I^T v = 1$, where $e_I$ is the $I$-dimensional vector of all ones.
+Note that a traditionally defined additive multi-attribute utility function is the weighted sum of the normalized single-attribute utility functions of each attribute.
+The normalization of $u$ and the definition of the utility function in \eqref{equ:u_m}-\eqref{MAPLU} ensure that the criterion weight of the $m$-th attribute is included but hidden in $u_m$.

-In practice, the vector $v$ of increments is determined through empirical data which are typically random (we will discuss the details in Section \ref{sec:Case Studies}).
-This motivates us to replace the deterministic vector of parameters $v$ with a random vector $V:(\Omega, \cF, P)\to\mathbb{R}^I$ in \eqref{MAPLU} and subsequently obtain a random piecewise linear utility function mapping from $\mathbb{R}^M$ to $\mathbb{R}$ as
+In practice, the vector $v$ of increments is determined by elicited information on the DM's utility scoring at certain levels of the attributes.
+As we discussed in the Introduction, we concentrate on the case that the DM's preferences vary randomly and they are potentially inconsistent, which means that the values of $v$ obtained as such cannot be used to construct a single deterministic utility function, rather they may be treated as the realizations of a random vector $V$.
+This motivates us to replace the deterministic vector of parameters $v$ with a random vector $V:(\Omega, \mathscr{F}, P)\to\mathbb{R}^I$ in \eqref{MAPLU} and subsequently consider a random PLUF mapping from $\mathbb{R}^M$ to $\mathbb{R}$ as